NahidEbrahimian/Deep-Learning-PyTorch/README.md

 ### Test

-- For evaluation, run the following command. you must select your device.
+- For evaluation, run the following command in `./Deep-Learning-Course-2` directory. you must select your device.

 `
 python3 test.py --device "cuda"
 `
+#

 ### Inference

-- For inference, you can run the following command.
+- For inference, you can run the following command `./Deep-Learning-Course-2` directory.

 input_img --> input image directory